borkdude/blog/posts/oss-updates-feb-2023.md

 This month I looked into wrapping output of processes with a prefix so when ran in parallel, you can easily distuingish them.
 A preliminary solution is in [this thread](https://github.com/babashka/process/discussions/102#discussioncomment-4903758).

-### [pod-babashka-lanterna](https://github.com/babashka/pod-babashka-lanterna): interact with clojure-lanterna from babashka
+### [pod-babashka-lanterna](https://github.com/babashka/pod-babashka-lanterna): Interact with clojure-lanterna from babashka

 A very experimental 0.0.1 release was published.